-Dior's Spring 2021 Collection Is The Elevated Answer To Your WFH Sweats
+Dior's Spring 2021 Collection Is The Anti-Sweats WFH Wardrobe

 Cue the somber mood.
 After weeks, even months of warm sunny weather in Paris, the rainy season arrived just in time for Paris Fashion Week.
 While the calendar kicked off Monday Sept.
 28, Tuesday's Dior show was the first major event of the season.
 Adapting to this strange and altered world was felt throughout the experience, the least of which was the collection that Maria Grazia Chiuri, Creative Director of Dior Women's, showed during the Dior Spring/Summer 2021 Runway Show.

 A Chiuri- for-Dior show is always ripe with symbolism and messaging, furthering her feminist agenda, at least as viewed through clothes or, of course, the female artists she supports by decorating her shows.
 The venue, a box tent just in the Tuileries on the Place de la Concorde side.
 A few curious onlookers waited outside the show, and a trickle of street-style photographers milled about scouring for photo-op crumbs.